mfkiwl/krakensdr_pr/README.md

 Please be patient on the first run, at it can take 1-2 minutes for the JIT numba compiler to compile the numba optimized functions, and during this compilation time it may appear that the software has gotten stuck.
 On subsqeuent runs this loading time will be much faster as it will read from cache.

 Make sure to set an appropriate passive radar config ini for the Heimdall DAQ.
-(MORE INFO TO BE ADDED SOON)
+(MORE INFO TO BE ADDED SOON, but basically, set decimation and FIR filtering to 1, set the sample rate to the max of 2.56 MHz, set the nubmer of RX channels to 2, DAQ buffer size 262144, CPI size to 524288 or larger (must be a power of 2).
+Then use channel 1 to connect your reference antenna, and channel 2 for your surveillance antenna.)

 ### Remote operation